-Next we briefly explore the relationships of our logics and probabilistic atoms studied in probabilistic and multiteam semantics.
-We consider the dependence atom by V\"a\"an\"anen \cite{Vaa2007}, and marginal distribution identity and probabilistic independence atoms by Durand et al. \cite{DurHanKonMeiVir2016}.
+Next we briefly explore the relationships between our logics and the probabilistic atoms studied in probabilistic and multiteam semantics.
+We consider also the dependence atom by V\"a\"an\"anen \cite{Vaa2007}, and marginal distribution identity and probabilistic independence atoms by Durand et al. \cite{DurHanKonMeiVir2016}.

 The dependence atom $\dep{\SET X}{\SET Y}$ expresses that the values of $\SET X$ functionally determine the values of $\SET Y$.
 Dependence atoms can be expressed already in $\PO$:

 The marginal distribution identity atom $\SET{X} \approx \SET{Y}$ states that the marginal distributions induced by $\SET{X}$ and $\SET{Y}$ are identical.
 This can be defined in $\PP$ by